FluxML/fluxml.github.io/gsoc.md

 ### Sparse GPU and ML support

 While Julia supports dense GPU arrays well via [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl), we lack up-to-date wrappers for sparse operations.
-This project would involve wrapping CUDA's sparse support, with [CUSPARSE.jl](https://github.com/JuliaGPU/CUSPARSE.jl) as a starting point, adding them to CUDA.jl, and perhaps demonstrating their use via a sparse machine learning model.
+This project would involve wrapping CUDA's sparse support with [CUSPARSE.jl](https://github.com/JuliaGPU/CUSPARSE.jl) as a starting point, adding them to CUDA.jl, and perhaps demonstrating their use via a sparse machine learning model.

 ### NLP Tools and Models

 Build deep learning models for Natural Language Processing in Julia.
-[TextAnalysis](https://github.com/juliatext/TextAnalysis.jl)  and [WordTokenizers](https://github.com/JuliaText/WordTokenizers.jl) contains the basic algorithms and data structures to work with textual data in Julia.
+[TextAnalysis](https://github.com/juliatext/TextAnalysis.jl) and [WordTokenizers](https://github.com/JuliaText/WordTokenizers.jl) contain the basic algorithms and data structures to work with textual data in Julia.
 On top of that base, we want to build modern deep learning models based on recent research.
 The following tasks can span multiple students and projects.

 It is important to note that we want practical, usable solutions to be created, not just research models.
 This implies that a large part of the effort will need to be in finding and using training data, and testing the models over a wide variety of domains.
 Pre-trained models must be available to users, who should be able to start using these without supplying their own training data.